MathToWord

 Why Standard PDF-to-Word Converters Fail at Math

-• Subscripts and superscripts are lost: The spatial relationship between a base variable and its exponent is ignored entirely.
+• Subscripts and superscripts are lost: The spatial relationship between a base variable and its exponent is ignored entirely. "x²" becomes "x2" — which means something completely different mathematically.

 • Symbols are misidentified: The integral sign (∫) might be read as a stylized "S" or "f", and the summation symbol (Σ) is often confused with the letter "E".
+These are not occasional errors — they happen consistently because the converter was never trained to recognize mathematical symbols.

 • Matrix layouts collapse: Multi-row, multi-column equation structures are flattened into random text strings.
+A 3×3 matrix becomes nine numbers in a line with no structure.

 Key Insight

 If your PDF contains even a single equation, you need a converter that understands math structure, not just character shapes.
 This is the core difference between generic OCR and specialized math OCR.
+A generic tool reads characters left to right.
+A math-aware tool understands that characters can be stacked vertically, positioned as superscripts, nested inside radicals, and arranged in grids.

 Step-by-Step: Convert Math PDFs to Word with MathToWord